ilia-kats/spatialmuon/h5smu_specification.md

     - `base_resolution`: 2-element integer vector containing width and hieght of the original image resolution to which `scale`, `px_dimensions`, and `translation` apply.
 The corresponding quantities for other resolutions can be calculated on-the-fly.
 Mandatory if more than two resolutions are present.
     - `channel_names`: vector of strings identifying the channels.
 The attribute is optional for single-channel or 3-channel images.
 3-channel images with missing channel names will be assumed to be RGB.
     - `scale`: float, scale factor of this image to align it with the measurement coordinates.
 Optional, if missing scale is assumed to be 1
     - `px_dimensions`: 2-element vector, width and height of one pixel in the same units that the coordinates are in.
-Optional, if missing both width and heigt are assumed to be one.
+Optional, if missing both width and height are assumed to be one.
     - `rotation`: 2D/3D rotaion matrix to align measurement coordinates with the image.
 Optional, if missing assumed to be the identity matrix.
     - `translation`: 2 or 3-element translation vector to align measurement coordinates with the image.
 Optional, if missing assumed to be 0.